Scottish-Tech-Army/soundscape-backend/docs/photondeploy.md

     bash scripts/photonvm.sh
     ~~~

+- Deploy the function app code to the deployment.

+    ~~~bash
+    bash scripts/functionapp.sh
+    ~~~

+- Clear out temporary build files.
+This is optional, but it avoids having random built artefacts lying around cluttering up the disk.

+    ~~~bash
+    bash scripts/cleanup.sh
+    ~~~

 ## Missing work

 - There is no way for incoming traffic to arrive at the photon server.
 That can be resolved by adding some Front Door configuration